MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/type-statement.md

 # Type Statement

-Used at [module level](../../Glossary/vbe-glossary.md#module-level) to define a user-defined[data type](../../Glossary/vbe-glossary.md#data-type) containing one or more elements.
+Used at [module level](../../Glossary/vbe-glossary.md#module-level) to define a user-defined [data type](../../Glossary/vbe-glossary.md#data-type) containing one or more elements.

 ## Syntax